5 Must-Have Software for a Wedding Photographer

 - Cloud sync

 - Largest library of professional presets

-If you’re looking for the most well covered and common photo editing and organization app then Lightroom is it, and its mobile solutions are relied upon by professionals and the everyday creator alike.
+If you’re looking for the most well-covered and common photo editing and organization app, Lightroom is it, and its mobile solutions are relied upon by professionals and the everyday creator alike.

 Adobe Lightroom Pricing

-Plans for Capture One start at $9.99 a month, but there are brand-specific versions which are reduced in price and others that are free!
+Plans for Capture One start at $9.99 a month, but there are brand-specific versions that are reduced in price and others that are free!

 Capture One Key Features

-- Speed Edit – It allows you to work without touching a slider on the interface and adjust multiple photos at the same time.
+- Speed Edit – It allows you to work without touching a slider on the interface and adjust multiple photos simultaneously.

 - Color Balance Tool – The Color Balance tool adds color tints and adjusts luminosity individually for shadows, midtones, and highlights for precise color grading.